 - Neuralgia, paraesthesiae, convulsions and transient thrombocytopenia have been reported rarely.

-- Guillain-Barré syndrome has been reported very rarely (1-2 cases per million vaccinated people).
+- Guillain-Barré syndrome has (very rarely) been reported (1-2 cases per million vaccinated people).

 - All suspected reactions in children and severe suspected reactions in adults should be reported using the Yellow Card Scheme to the Commission on Human Medicines.